-Industry and Energy.
+Industry and Energy

-The years of industrialisation and the subsequent economic growth of the area, especially between the 1970s and the '90s did not feature among its denominators the search for energy optimisation or the minimalizing of waste generation and pollution.
-The main reason lies in the lack of local incentives, unstable foreign market relations and a minimal public budget dedicated to such issues.
-Despite a number of countries in the region such as Morocco or Tunisia, maintaining similar levels of intense energy consumption to the West and therefore not facing the same problems as those of the Middle East, the quality of this consumption and the lack of control measures have caused extremely high levels of air pollution, mostly resulting from the energy inefficiency of industry and the sharp increase in transport.
-On the other hand, much of this pollution comes from the soil and water, where heavy metals and other highly contaminating agents have been found in quantities far above the acceptable level for human health.
+The years of industrialisation and the subsequent economic growth of the area, especially between the 70s and the 90s did not feature among its denominators the search for energy optimisation or the minimalizing of waste generation and pollution.
+The main reason lies in the lack of incentives from local protectionist economic systems, unstable foreign market relations and a minimal public budget dedicated to such issues.
+Despite various countries in the region such as Morocco or Tunisia maintaining similar levels of intense energy consumption to the West and therefore not facing the same problems as those of the Middle East, the quality of this consumption and the lack of control measures have caused extremely high air pollution, mostly resulting from the energy inefficiency of industry and the sharp increase in transport.
+On the other hand, a good part of this pollution comes from the soil and water, where heavy metals and other highly contaminating agents have been found in quantities far above the acceptable level for human health.